Grinling Gibbons: Life

 Very little is known about his early life.
 The name Grinling is formed from sections of two family names.

 He was born in Rotterdam, Netherlands, and it is sometimes thought that his father may have been the Englishman Samuel Gibbons, who worked under Inigo Jones, but even two of his closest acquaintances, the portrait painter Thomas Murray and the diarist John Evelyn, cannot agree on how he came to be introduced to King Charles II.
 He moved to Deptford, England, around 1667, and by 1693 had accepted commissions from the royal family and had been appointed as a master carver.
 By 1680 he was already known as the "King's Carver", and carried out exquisite work for St Paul's Cathedral, Windsor Castle, and the Earl of Essex's house at Cassiobury.
 His carving was so fine that it was said a pot of carved flowers above his house in London would tremble from the motion of passing coaches.

 The diarist Evelyn first discovered Gibbons' talent by chance in 1671.
 Evelyn, from whom Gibbons rented a cottage near Evelyn's home in Sayes Court, Deptford (today part of south-east London), wrote the following: "I saw the young man at his carving, by the light of a candle.
-I saw him to be engaged on a carved representation of Tintoretto's "Crucifixion", which he had in a frame of his own making."
+I saw him to be engaged on a carved representation of Tintoretto's Crucifixion, which he had in a frame of his own making."
 Later that same evening, Evelyn described what he had seen to Sir Christopher Wren.
+The ‘Crucifixion’ and frame now hang in the library in Dunham Massey Hall in Cheshire.
 Wren and Evelyn then introduced him to King Charles II who gave him his first commission – still resting in the dining room of Windsor Castle.

 Gibbons was a member of the Drapers' Company in London, being admitted by patrimony in 1672 and called to the livery in 1685.
 He was elected to the court and as a warden and then stood for election to be Master in 1718, 1719, and 1720, losing to an alderman each time.

 Horace Walpole later wrote about Gibbons: "There is no instance of a man before Gibbons who gave wood the loose and airy lightness of flowers, and chained together the various productions of the elements with the free disorder natural to each species."

-Gibbons is buried at St Paul's, Covent Garden, London.
+Gibbons is buried at St Paul's, Covent Garden, London, along with his wife Elizabeth.
+They are both buried in the crypt as attested by a plaque in the church below a wreath of limewood, carved by Gibbons and donated by the Dean and Chapter of St Paul's Cathedral in 1965.